About me

 For students

-German speakers should definitely read the Merkblatt für den Aufbau wissenschaftlicher Arbeiten of Karl M. Göschka.
-In order to get a better understanding, how master's theses or PhD theses are generally written, you might want to have a look at existing theses.
-Finished theses can be found in the online catalogue of the university library or the search engine for electronic documents of the Austrian library association.
+In order to get a better understanding, how master’s theses or PhD theses are generally written, you might want to have a look at existing theses.
+Finished theses can be found in the online catalogue of the university library (Vienna University of Technology) or the search engine for electronic documents of the Austrian library association.

 If you decide to write your thesis with LaTeX but have never used it before, you should have a look at my short page on Getting started with LaTeX.
 You may also find my LaTeX notes useful.